Elvisthegreat/Guess-The-Number/README.md

 ![Screenshot (174)](https://github.com/Elvisthegreat/Rock-paper-scissors/assets/141064225/5ff6ad8a-8641-4585-a0d8-edd2afb0a2f1)

 #### Sign up
-This section allow's users to sign up, if they don't have an existing account
+This section allow's users to sign up...if they choose N. They will have to sign up if they don't have an existing account.
 ![Screenshot (175)](https://github.com/Elvisthegreat/Rock-paper-scissors/assets/141064225/0c2c409c-a5a9-405d-b125-fdbc64aa4991)